kolserdav/synchronous-server-node/README.md

 To use the `synchronous-server` package, you need to ensure the following:

 - Node.js is installed on your system
-- Rust is installed on your system

 ## Installation

-**Make sure to have Rust and Cargo installed on your system, as this package relies on Rust crates for its functionality.** _The fastest way to install Rust is to use Rustup https://rustup.rs/_

 Install the `synchronous-server` package using npm: